Joe Salvati: Edward Deegan murder

 Within hours of Deegan's murder, J. Edgar Hoover had a memo from the Boston field office on his desk accurately identifying all the shooters, the actual shooters, as opposed to the four innocent men who would be convicted of the crime on the false testimony of Joseph Barboza in 1968.
 The memo never mentioned Salvati or his co-defendants.

 Salvati, whose only previous arrest had been for breaking and entering in 1954, was working odd jobs and had borrowed $400 from a friendly local moneylender.
 One day, the moneylender's accounts were unexpectedly taken over by Barboza.
 Barboza wanted Salvati's debt paid immediately, but Salvati was unable to pay, and stole the baseball bat from one of Barboza's enforcers who had been sent to collect the $400.
-A few days later, Salvati was arrested for the murder of Terry Deegan, a man who Salvati had never even heard of before.
+A few days later, Salvati was arrested for the murder of Teddy Deegan, a man who Salvati had never even heard of before.
 Salvati's lawyers believe Barboza, the first in Boston recruited for the FBI witness protection program, set him up "simply to settle old scores."